foca13/AIDL_2019_project/README.md

 ![alt][experiment_5_loss]
 ![alt][experiment_5_acc]

 Figures 7 and 8 show training and validation curves for a siamese + decision network with SGD optimizer, learning rate of 5e-4, weight decay of 5e-4 and an increased droupout of 0.6.
-This model was able to generalize better than the previous one, as the validation accuracy increased .
-This results in higher validation and test accuracy values.
+This model was able to generalize better than the previous ones, as the overall accuracy in test and validation increased and the validation loss decreased.
+Another thing to notice is that the training accuracy didn't increase to 1

 ### Siamese cosine similarity